BioND/largenet/README.md

 The `largenet` library has been developed mostly by Gerd Zschaler <gzschaler@googlemail.com>
 based on ideas of Thilo Gross <gross@physics.org>.
-Most of this work is licensed under the Creative Commons CC-BY-NC licens.
+Most of this work is licensed under the Creative Commons CC-BY-NC license.
 See COPYING for details.

 For installation instructions, see INSTALL.
 For examples how to use the library, see the `examples` directory.